|| Major Areas of Study: SPANISH

 Muskingum University has an exchange program with the Blas Pascal University in Córdoba, Argentina and Universidad de Castilla La Mancha in Spain.
 Each year, Muskingum students may enroll for a semester or an academic year as full-time students in any of these universities.

 (Visit the Study Abroad website to learn more about the many exciting opportunities for travel and study open to all Muskingum students.)

-- Andrew Body (‘13) is pursuing a double major in Spanish and Political Science.
+- Andrew Body (‘13) graduated with a double major in Spanish and Political Science.
 He completed a Washington Semester at American University in the fall of 2011.
 During the summer of 2012, he also completed a summer language immersion program at the Spanish Language School at Middlebury College in Middlebury, Vermont.

 Career Possibilities for Spanish majors